If you are taking care of an orphan you may get a social welfare payment. It

 - Was getting Disablement Pension assessed at 50% or more at the time of

-This Benefit is not means tested and there are no specific PRSI requirements
+This payment is not means tested and there are no specific PRSI requirements

 (as long as at least one week of PRSI has been paid).

-In 2013, the Guardian's Payment (Contributory) is paid at a standard rate of
+From 17 March 2017, the Guardian's Payment (Contributory) is paid at a

 Whether or not you get the maximum Guardian's Payment (Non-Contributory)